- Lauren Wilks

 (2017/18).
-South Asia: Culture, Politics and the Economy (UG, Honours), School of Social and Political Science, University of Edinburgh.
+South Asia: Culture, Politics and the Economy (UG, honours course), School of Social and Political Science, University of Edinburgh.

 (2016/17).
 Sociology 1B: The Sociological Imagination - Private Troubles, Public Problems (UG, first-year course), School of Social and Political Science, University of Edinburgh.

 (2016-2018).
 Mentor (and previously Committee Member) for the SSPS PGT Peer Support Scheme, a new initiative aimed at supporting taught master’s students in the School of Social and Political Science at the University of Edinburgh.

 (2017).
 Helped design and facilitate sociology 'taster' workshops for prospective students as part of the Sutton Trust Summer School and the Kickstart Summer Programme - two of the University's widening participation initiatives.

 (2014).
 English Language Tutor, The Welcoming Association, Edinburgh.